Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

              See: :ref:`legacy_dvb_decoder_notes`

 This ioctl is for DVB devices only.
-To get events from a V4L2 decoder use the V4L2 :ref:`VIDIOC_DQEVENT` ioctl instead.
+To get events from a V4L2 decoder use the woke V4L2 :ref:`VIDIOC_DQEVENT` ioctl instead.

 This ioctl call returns an event of type `video_event`_ if available.
-A certain number of the latest events will be cued and returned in order of occurrence.
+A certain number of the woke latest events will be cued and returned in order of occurrence.
 Older events may be discarded if not fetched in time.
-If an event is not available, the behavior depends on whether the device is in blocking or non-blocking mode.
-In the latter case, the call fails immediately with errno set to ``EWOULDBLOCK``.
-In the former case, the call blocks until an event becomes available.
-The standard Linux poll() and/or select() system calls can be used with the device file descriptor to watch for new events.
-For select(), the file descriptor should be included in the exceptfds argument, and for poll(), POLLPRI should be specified as the wake-up condition.
+If an event is not available, the woke behavior depends on whether the woke device is in blocking or non-blocking mode.
+In the woke latter case, the woke call fails immediately with errno set to ``EWOULDBLOCK``.
+In the woke former case, the call blocks until an event becomes available.
+The standard Linux poll() and/or select() system calls can be used with the woke device file descriptor to watch for new events.
+For select(), the woke file descriptor should be included in the woke exceptfds argument, and for poll(), POLLPRI should be specified as the woke wake-up condition.
 Read-only permissions are sufficient for this ioctl call.

 Return Value
 ~~~~~~~~~~~~

-On success 0 is returned, on error -1 and the ``errno`` variable is set
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set
 appropriately.
 The generic error codes are described at the
 :ref:`Generic Error Codes <gen-errors>` chapter.